 A little while back, Public Radio did an excellent series of programs on American Music, called “American Mavericks.”
 Fortunately for us, you can read and listen to the great stuff online, even if you missed the radio broadcast (as many of you probably did).
 Ironically enough, many of these programs were used in my American […]

 Oh, you’re such a beautiful doll!
 This 1911 hit was a wartime favorite that shows how Barbershop harmony, ragtime, and popular music overlapped.
-This is sung by Bill Murray and The American Quartet in 1912.
+[Audio clip: view full post to listen] This is sung by Bill Murray and The American Quartet in 1912.
 Fantastic stuff here, very vintage.
-It’s hard to imagine this being the height of popular music, but here you have […]
+It’s hard to imagine this being the height […]

 Pretty stellar stuff here — gospel with Elvis.
 His roots were deep in the gospel tradition, and his success was largely due to his ability to sing in “black” styles while being socially acceptable to the white audience of the day.
 Race has defined America in so many ways; this recording is well-suited to meditate […]